MitchTODO/PrivateBlockChain/readme.md

 ### Electrum / Postman

 *Tested with postman 6.6.1*

-*Tested with electrum 3.2.3* new version of electrum use a different encoding
+*Tested with electrum 3.2.3* new version of electrum use a different address encoding

 Any bitcoin wallet application that has Base58 encoded address and allows for signing messages.